VoltLang/Docs/doc/tvpl/c2-setup.md

 Create a new folder, `hello`.
 In this folder would go all the code and tests that make up the project.
 All we want to do is print a message to the screen.

-Save this code into a file called `main.volt`, and put that in a `src` folder inside the `hello` folder.
+Inside of `hello`, create a new `src` folder, this is where your code will go.
+Save the code under into a file called `main.volt` inside the `src` folder.

 	import watt.io;